 I always think of it as a road laid out before us that leads to a new destination.
 Each journey will be different and so will the time needed, your road may be long, or it may be short.
 Some will process their experience and feelings quickly, for others healing may take months, even years.

-Whatever your journey to healing never give up, keep going, do not let the bad days push you off the road or doubt stumble you and keep you from moving ahead.
+Whatever your journey to healing never give up, keep going, do not let the bad days push you off the road or self-doubt stumble you and keep you from moving ahead.

-While the road is yours, scary and unchartered, remember you are not alone.
-Around you are the voices, love and support of everyone that loves you and those that like you are walking their road to healing too.
+While the road is scary and unchartered, remember you are not alone.
+Around you are the voices, strength and support of everyone that loves you, and those that like you, are walking their road to healing too.

-Remember too that healing does not mean you forget what you have been through, nor does it mean it you forget.
+Remember too that healing does not mean you forget what you have been through.
 Healing means that while birth trauma is what happened to you, it’s not who you are.
-You may not be the same person, your life may have been changed forever and while you cannot wipe away all that you have suffered, you can find your way to move beyond birth trauma, so you can cope with and accept the changes it has made to you and your life, and find peace.
+You have been touched by birth trauma, you may not be the same person you once were, your life may have been changed forever and while you cannot wipe away all that you have suffered, you can find your way to move beyond birth trauma.
+This will mean you can cope with, and accept the changes, it has made to you and your life, and find peace.

 Everyone will heal differently and everyone’s term of healing will be different.
 Yet it is possible to heal in the way that is right for You.

 What can help you on the road to healing?